Medical Bill Attorneys & Collections

 If your first contact with a medical debt collector is by telephone, tell the caller that you want all future contact in writing rather than by phoneYou can also instruct the collector not to call you at work or at all if that is your choice.
 Make notes of your first conversation and start to keep a file.
 See Item 5 of this section.
 It is important to follow up on such requests in writing right away.
 Your letter should include requests about contact or other matters discussed in your first telephone contact.

 Start and keep a fileAt the first contact from a collection agency, start a file.
 Your file should include dates and times of phone conversations, pre-recorded messages the collector leaves on your voice mail, and when you send or receive correspondence, notes of conversations along with the name of the collection agency employee.
 Copies of correspondence you send, as well as those you receive including envelopes.
 Collectors are supposed to give you written a notice of the collection action five days after you are contacted by phone.
-Copies of messages those are abusive or overly intrusive.
+Copies of messages that are abusive or overly intrusive.

 Complain about abusive collection practicesUnder the federal FDCPA, a collector is not allowed to make idle threats, express or implied (for example, “We must get your payment no later than the day after tomorrow”), or use abusive or profane language.
 A collector should not discuss your account with third parties or use the phone to harass you.
 Your state may also have a law that sets standards for debt collectors.